Banking

 Australia AU Yes Tax File Number (TFN) or Australian Business Number (ABN) TFN (for individuals): 8-9 digits (e.g. XXX XXX XXX).
 ABN (for businesses): 11 digits (e.g. XX XXX XXX XXX).

-To prepare for opening a bank account in Korea, expats will need to gather their necessary documents, such as their ARC, TIN, and passport or another form of identification.
+To prepare for opening a bank account in Korea, expats will need to gather their necessary documents, such as their RC, TIN, and passport or another form of identification.
 It’s also important to be aware of the different types of bank accounts available in Korea and to choose a bank that meets your needs and preferences.

 Steps for Expats to Open a Bank Account in Korea: